Staying Visible with Email: Ways to Avoid Spam Folders and Unsubscribes

 Don’t listen to them.

-This tactic is doomed to fail, not only from a user experience standpoint (how often have you purchased from a company that contacted you without permission?), but also from technical, legal, and ethical standpoints:
+This tactic is doomed to fail, not only from a user experience standpoint — how often have you purchased from a company that contacted you without permission? — but also from technical, legal and ethical standpoints:

-- That’s if you aren’t first flagged by your email marketing software for trying to harm its domain reputation, causing you to face deliverability setbacks for months to come.
+- That’s if you’re not first flagged by your email marketing software for trying to harm its domain reputation, causing you to face deliverability setbacks for months to come.

-- Legal: Under the CAN-SPAM Act in America, CASL in Canada, GDRP in Europe, and a myriad of other data privacy laws, you are not allowed to send marketing emails that are false or misleading.
+- Legal: Under the CAN-SPAM Act in America, CASL in Canada, GDPR in Europe, and a myriad of other data privacy laws, you are not allowed to send marketing emails that are false or misleading.

 Purchasing lists just doesn’t work.
 In fact, email lists that are built organically have open rates five times higher and spam complaints four times fewer than purchased or scraped lists.

-First of all, under the CAN-SPAM Act:
+Under the CAN-SPAM Act: